davisjustinw/cooktree/dev_log.md

 * need validations in create connection
 * aka on a person
 * check for connection
-* refresh on cennections gets stuck on loading after invite
+* refresh on connections gets stuck on loading after invite

 * root flashes login before redirect
 * can I stop wierd flash on redirect on not logged in